Tanner Morgan returning to Gophers for 6th season

 What happens with the other quarterbacks on the roster is unknown.

-Behind Morgan on the depth chart is Zack Annexstad, Cole Kramer and Athen Kaliakmanis.
-Annexstad will be a redshirt senior; Kramer played as Minnesota's wildcat quarterback this season; and Kaliakmanis, a 4-star recruit from Illinois, will be a redshirt freshman next season.
+Behind Morgan on the depth chart is Cole Kramer and Athen Kaliakmanis.
+Kramer played as Minnesota's wildcat quarterback this season; and Kaliakmanis, a 4-star recruit from Illinois, will be a redshirt freshman next season.
 Jacob Knuth, a 3-star quarterback from Harrisburg, South Dakota, is an incoming freshman next season.

 Morgan has had back-to-back down seasons after lighting up the Big Ten in 2019 when he completed 66% of his attempts while throwing for 30 touchdowns and only seven interceptions.
 But that was with now-NFL receivers Tyler Johnson and Rashod Bateman catching his passes.